Last Update: February 24, 2021

-The Rensselaer Libraries are dedicated to providing library resources and services to Rensselaer faculty, students and staff for the Fall 2020 semester.
+The Rensselaer Libraries are dedicated to providing library resources and services to Rensselaer faculty, students and staff during the COVID-19 pandemic.
 In accordance with Rensselaer’s return-to-campus plan and its guiding principles.
-The following plan provides an overview of our services and resources that we will offer this fall.
+The following plan provides an overview of our services and resources that we will offer during this time.

 As with the return-to-campus plan, the Libraries’ plan will adjust as necessary based on scientific data, and in accordance with guidance from public health and government authorities.
 Check back frequently for news and updates.

 In conformity with Institute protocols the Rensselaer Libraries have implemented requirements to help keep all of our patrons and staff safe during the COVID-19 pandemic: